AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems.md

 * [Creating Churn Detection Model](RetentionSystems/CreatingChurnDetectionModel.md)

-  * Similar to probability-to-leave model, but instead of calculating the probability of leaving, it would identify a player's red zone gameplay patterns before the player leaves.
+  * Similar to probability-to-leave model, but instead of calculating the probability of leaving, it would identify a player's gameplay red zones before the player leaves.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.